MauroCE/PersonalWebsite/content/authors/mauro/_index.md

 education:
   courses:
-  - course: PhD in Computational Statistics and Data Science
+  - course: PhD in Statistical Machine Learning
     institution: University of Bristol
     year: 2020-2023
   - course: BSc in Mathematics with Year in Employment